 I had him disrobe and examined him.
-The first thing I noticed was that he not only had a bruise on the dorsal aspect of his penis, he had one on his left thigh as well.
+The first thing I noticed was that he not only had a bruise on the top of his penis but also on his left thigh.
 When I had him lie down on the examination table, he seemed reluctant to lower his left leg, instead keeping it bent slightly at the knee.
 When I palpated his abdomen he displayed no tenderness, and I couldn’t feel any masses.
 When I moved his left hip, it proceeded through a full range of motion without causing him pain.
 That is, until I had him straighten his knee and lay his leg flat on the exam table, at which point he gasped in pain and quickly raised his knee back up.

 “Where did that hurt?”
 I asked, puzzled.

 “Right here.”
 He pointed to the lower quadrant of his abdomen on the left side.

 “Sit up,” I told him.
 I pulled out my stethoscope to listen to his lungs.
 When I stood behind him to listen, however, I froze.